irmen/Pyro4/docs/source/clientcode.rst

   the advanced parameters such as `default`, not all 3rd party implementations do that.
 * marshal: a very limited but fast serializer.
 Can deal with a small range of builtin types only, no custom classes can be serialized.
 Part of the standard library.
+* msgpack: See https://pypi.python.org/pypi/msgpack-python Reasonably fast serializer (and a lot faster if you're using the C module extension).
+  Can deal with many builtin types, but not all.
 * pickle: the legacy serializer.
 Fast and supports almost all types.
-Has security problems though.
 Part of the standard library.
-No longer used by default.
+  Has security problems, so it's better to avoid using it.
 * dill: See https://pypi.python.org/pypi/dill It is similar to pickle serializer, but more capable.
 Extends python's 'pickle' module for serializing and de-serializing python objects to the majority of the built-in python types.
   Has security problems though, just as pickle.